The V&A speaks for itself.

 Besides the vast trove of priceless artwork, there’s also a lecture theatre that plays host to fascinating speakers each month; the National Art Library; 8km of design archives; a beautiful outdoor courtyard and the museum tearooms – the first in the UK, and housed in stunning rooms designed by William Morris, James Gamble and Edward Poynter.

-NOTE: The V&A is open daily, 10am-5.45pm (10pm on Fridays).
-The permanent collections are free to visit, but you’ll need a ticket for the visiting exhibitions.
-Booking ahead is highly recommended, which you can do HERE.
+NOTE: The V&A is currently open with reduced hours, from Thurs-Sun, 11am-7pm.
+The permanent collections are free to look round, but you’ll need to book ahead to visit at the moment, which you can do HERE.

 V & A Museum | Cromwell Road, Knightsbridge, SW7 2RL